 Claire J. Tomlin and Naomi Halas are a great starting point for your to rank your favorites on this listWhile this isn't a list of all female electrical engineers, it does answer the questions "Who are the most famous female electrical engineers?" and "Who are the best female electrical engineers?"

-- Photo: Metaweb (FB) / Public domainPhoebe Sarah Hertha Ayrton was an English engineer, mathematician, physicist, and inventor.
-She was awarded the Hughes Medal by the Royal Society for her work on electric arcs and ripples in sand and water.... more on Wikipedia
+- Photo: Metaweb (FB) / Public domainPhoebe Sarah Hertha Ayrton (28 April 1854 – 26 August 1923) was a British engineer, mathematician, physicist and inventor, and suffragette.
+Known in adult life as Hertha Ayrton, born Phoebe Sarah Marks, she was awarded the Hughes Medal by the Royal Society for her work on electric arcs and ripples in sand and water.... more on Wikipedia

-Age: Died at 69 (1854-1923)
+- Age: Dec. at 69 (1854-1923)

-Yoky Matsuoka is the VP of Technology and Analytics at Twitter, and formerly the Vice President of Technology at Nest, where she was in charge of UX and the learning aspects of Nest's thermostat.Previously, she was an associate professor of Computer Science and Engineering at the University of Washington, director of that university's Neurobotics Laboratory, director of the Center for Sensorimotor Neural Engineering.
+- Photo: flickr / CC0Yoky Matsuoka (born c.
+1972 in Japan) is the CTO of Google Nest.
+She was a co-founder of Google X and previously held roles as CEO of Quantus, as a technology leader at Apple, and as VP of Technology at Nest.Previously, she was an assistant professor at Carnegie Mellon University and an associate professor of Computer Science and Engineering at the University of Washington, director of Washington's Neurobotics Laboratory, director of the Center for Sensorimotor Neural Engineering.
 She is a 2007 MacArthur Fellow, commonly referred to as Genius Award.
-At UW, her research combined neuroscience and robotics—sometimes referred to by Matsuoka by the portmanteau... more on Wikipedia
+At University of Washington, her research combined neuroscience and robotics—sometimes referred to by Matsuoka by the portmanteau... more on Wikipedia